Calvin263/Dawnsbury.Mods.Ancestries.Lizardfolk/README.md

 Lizardfolk Ancestry for Dawnsbury Days

 A small mod for the Lizardfolk Ancestry.

+**Implemented:**
+- *Ancestries*
+  - Frilled Lizardfolk
+    - Fire Resistance
-Only implemented Sandscale Lizardfolk and Frilled Lizardfolk.
+  - Sandscale Lizardfolk
-There are a few differences from RAW:
-- Threatening Approach (From Frilled Lizardfolk) lets you stride wherever as opposed to specifically next to an enemy.
+    - Intimidating Glare*
+    - Threatening Approach*
+- *General Feats*
+  - Breath Control*
+- *Ancestry Feats*
+  - Razor Claw
+  - Sharp Fangs
+  - Tail Whip
+  - Lightning Tongue*

+**Differences from RAW:**
+- Breath Control (given to all Lizardfolks) has no way of determining what is an "inhaled" effect.
+Thusly, the effects are simply applied to all poisons instead.
 - Frilled Lizardfolk just grants Intimidating Glare.
 You should normally be able to choose whether it has the auditory or visual trait instead.
-- Breath Control (given to all Lizardfolks) has no way of determining what is an "inhaled" effect.
-Thusly, the effects are simply applied to all poisons instead.

-Technical stuff:
+- Threatening Approach (From Frilled Lizardfolk) lets you stride wherever as opposed to specifically next to an enemy.
+- Lightning Tongue will not let you pick up a two-handed item with one hand, to later add a hand onto it.
+Instead, you will only pick up the two-handed item if both your hands are empty.
+As normal, if you are unable to pick up the item with Lightning Tongue, it will be moved into your tile instead.

+**Technical stuff:**
 There's no easy way to add traits to the game, so I took the "Starborn" trait to represent Lizardfolk, which isn't in the game.